awsdocs/aws-cost-management-user-guide/doc_source/manage-advancepay.md

 # Managing your Advance Pay<a name="manage-advancepay"></a>

 ****
 **Advance pay is in public preview for AWS Billing and Cost Management and is subject to change\.
 This feature is available for a select group of customers\.
-Your use of advance pay is subject to the Preview Service Participation terms of the [AWS Service Terms](https://aws.amazon.com/service-terms/) \(Section 1\.10\)\.**
+Your use of advance pay is subject to the Betas and Previews terms of the [AWS Service Terms](https://aws.amazon.com/service-terms/) \(Section 2\)\.**

 Use *Advance Pay* to pay for your AWS usage in advance\.
 AWS uses the funds to pay for your invoices automatically when they are due\.